primap-community/primap2/docs/development.rst

     $ make release

-To prepare for future development, add a new "unreleased" section to CHANGELOG.rst.
+To prepare for future development, add a new "unreleased" section to CHANGELOG.rst, and commit the result.